 "And, as I look back today, knowing that Andy's vision yielded a show that still airs daily all over the country and holds an absolutely unique place in the annals of its medium, I'm reminded of another lesson taught by example.
 Do all that, and don't forget to have as many laughs as you can along the way."

-"I saw him lobby against jokes that were admittedly funny but that were at the expense of and undercut the long-term reliability of a character."
+"I saw him lobby against jokes that were admittedly funny, but were at the expense of, and undercut the long-term reliability of a character."

 Aunt Bee (Frances Bavier) was Sheriff Andy Taylor's Aunt and the great aunt to his son Opie Taylor.
 This robust woman was LOVE amplified a million times.
 Her smile could warm the hardest of hearts.

 Aunt Bee moved to Mayberry after Andy's housekeeper Rose, married and moved away.
 Aunt Bee filled the role of a grandmother for Opie.
 She also felt she filled the role of 'Mother' to Andy but don't anyone let that leak.

 Aunt Bee was well known in Mayberry for her down-home country cooking.
 In the first episode, she serves up a platter of country fried chicken that set Andy's taste buds singing.
 After that, she was always associated with wholesome, home-cooked meals.
 She was seen bringing meals to the community or church events.
 She also brought picnic baskets of food to Andy in Mayberry's tiny jail and to Barney and the inmates too.
 Aunt Bea was famous for her pie's and oh how Andy loved pie.